samuel-lucas6/ChaCha20-BLAKE3/README.md

 ```

 ### XChaCha20-BLAKE3-SIV
 ⚠️**WARNING: A new key should be used for each message.
-Otherwise, you should include unique, random data as part of the additional data to ensure semantic security.**
+Otherwise, you should include at least 16 bytes of unique, random data as part of the additional data to ensure semantic security.**
 ```c#
 const string filePath = "C:\\Users\\samuel-lucas6\\Pictures\\test.jpg";
 const int keyLength = 64;